bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 * There is _more than one_ relationship in this dataset
 * Every relationship seems extremely strong
-* Most/all relationships appear non-linear}
+* Most/all relationships appear nonlinear}

 ---